Surface cluster algebra expansion formulae via loop graphs: Snake and loop graphs

 \subsection{Snake graphs}

 \begin{defn}

-A \textbf{\textit{tile}} is a graph comprising of four vertices and four edges, where each vertex has degree two.
+A \textbf{\textit{tile}} is a connected graph comprising of four vertices and four edges, where each vertex has degree two.
 We shall always embed this graph in the plane, viewing a tile as a square whose edges are parallel to the $ x $ and $ y $ axes.
 With respect to this embedding we label the edges North (N), East (E), South (S) and West (W), as shown in Figure \ref{tile}.
+Throughout this paper, the \textit{\textbf{diagonal}} of a tile is the line connecting the North-West and South-East vertices.
+Note that the diagonal is not considered an edge of the tile.

 \end{defn}

 Two tiles are said to be \textbf{\textit{glued}} if they share a common edge.
 The graphs considered in this paper will all be obtained via the process of gluing tiles, and the following definition gives the basic recipe of this.